 If for whatever reason you can’t make the morning free walking tour, there are also options for paid walking tours in Geneva that occur at other times during the day.

-While you do visit St Pierres’ Cathedral as part of the free walking tour, it’s worth returning after the tour to explore more at your own leisure during your weekend in Geneva itinerary.
+While you do visit the St Pierre Cathedral as part of the free walking tour, it’s worth returning after the tour to explore more at your own leisure during your trip to Geneva.

 Originally built over 800 years ago as a Catholic church, the interior of the main cathedral is actually quite plain aside from the organ that is located at the front of the chapel.
 The smaller Maccabee chapel located to the side is more visually impressive and worth visiting.